-Psychologist/Guidance OfficerDip.Tch.
+Psychologist/Guidance Officer and Principal of Psych4SchoolsDip.Tch.
 (Prim.), Grad.Dip.Ed.Stud (Rdg.), BA (Hons), MAPS

 He has been a Victorian Department of Education Student Support Services Team Leader and a Regional Psychology Stream Leader.
-He consults privately to schools on a weekly basis and works one day a week for the Australian Psychological Society as a Professional Advisor.
+Murray consults privately to schools on a weekly basis, conducts a part-time private practice and works one day a week as a Professional Advisor for the Australian Psychological Society.

-Murray has worked in a number of specialised school settings.
+Murray has consulted in a number of specialised school settings and previously consulted with two private hospitals in Melbourne.
 His expert wellbeing knowledge has identified student needs in disadvantaged schools as well as schools in higher socio-economic areas.

 - Zoe Ganim

-She has worked as a psychologist in university and hospital settings, the corporate sector and various non-profit organisations in Australia and the USA, including the Reach Foundation, Eating Disorders Foundation of Victoria, Lifeline and Larkin St Youth Services.
+She has worked also a psychologist in university and hospital settings, the corporate sector and various non-profit organisations in Australia and the USA, including the Reach Foundation, Eating Disorders Foundation of Victoria, Lifeline and Larkin St Youth Services.

 Zoe’s research has been published in The Australian Educational and Developmental Psychologist,Human Psychiatry and Human Development, and Behavioural Science, and presented at conferences in the USA and New Zealand and schools and universities in Australia.